haris-75/datumbrain.github.io/_posts/2018-10-25-d3-getting-graphdata-selected-by-brush.md

 <img src="/assets/d3js-icon.svg" style="margin-left:40%;width:150px;"/>

-[D3.js](https://d3js.org/) is a powerful javascript library to make your information visualization journey a piece of cake (if you like cakes.
+[D3.js](https://d3js.org/) is a powerful JavaScript library to make your information visualization journey a piece of cake (if you like cakes.
 Infact, I just ate some a couple hours ago).
 It has an active community(talking about D3 and not cakes) as well in case you get stuck somewhere.

 #### Agenda
-> This article covers getting the data under a brush selection on a canvas using D3 V4.
+This article covers getting the data under a brush selection on a canvas using D3 V4.

 #### Pre-requisites

-> The article presumes, you have a basic understanding of Javascript, JSON and HTML and know how to include a library (like d3.js) and use it.
+The article presumes, you have a basic understanding of JavaScript, JSON and HTML and know how to include a library (like d3.js) and use it.

 #### GraphJSON

-> Whereever in the code below you see a `graph`.
+Whereever in the code below you see a `graph`.
 It is a `GraphJSON` object.
 You can learn more about the format of this object [GraphJSON Reference](https://github.com/GraphAlchemist/GraphJSON)

 #### What's with this brush?

-> Brush is actually a cross hair type UI which lets you drag and select an area on a canvas (Something like you have seen on while using MS Paint application to draw a rectangle).
+Brush is actually a cross hair type UI which lets you drag and select an area on a canvas (something like you might have seen while using MS Paint application).

 #### Let's dive in

 In D3 V4, you can create a brush like this.

 1. #####  Creating a Brush
 ```javascript